Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Introduction

 where $\bfZ$ is the \emph{background driving L\'evy process (BDLP)}, $\lambda>0$ is the speed of mean reversion, and the independent random vector $\bfX_0$ is the initial value.
-The Ornstien-Uhlenbeck part ensures mean reversion, while the L\'evy part allows for jumps, and indeed the use of LDOUPs is widespread in energy price modeling.
-See for example \cite{BKMB, benthbook,BenthPir18,cf2005,sab2020}.
+The Ornstein-Uhlenbeck part ensures mean reversion, while the L\'evy part allows for jumps, and indeed the use of LDOUPs is widespread in energy price modeling.
+For example, see \cite{BKMB, benthbook,BenthPir18,cf05,sab2020,sab2023}.

 The BDLP $\bfZ$ we use herein is a sum of independent multivariate variance gamma (VG) processes with a focus on the weak variance alpha-gamma (WVAG) process by Buchmann, Lu and Madan \cite{BLM17a} as a subclass.
-A multivariate VG process is a multivariate Brownian motion $\bfB$ subordinated, or time-changed, by a univariate gamma subordinator, and such processes originated with Madan and Seneta \cite{MaSe90} and have been studied in \cite{BKMS16,FS07}.
+A multivariate VG process is a multivariate Brownian motion $\bfB$ subordinated, or time-changed, by a univariate gamma subordinator $G$, and such processes originated with Madan and Seneta \cite{MaSe90} and have been studied in \cite{BKMS16,FS07}.
 While a sum of VG processes does not necessarily preserve such a time-change interpretation, the WVAG process being originally defined via weak subordination does.
-It turns out to be equivalent to a process $\bfZ$ characterized in the following way: consider a subordinator $\bfT$ which is a sum of $G_k$ representing the idiosyncratic time-change for the $k$th price, and $\bfalpha G_0$ representing a common time change for all prices, where $G_0,\dots,G_n$ are independent gamma subordinators and $\bfalpha\in[0,\infty)^n$, then when $\bfT(t)$ jumps by $\Delta \bfT(t)$, $\bfZ(t)$ jumps by $\bfB(\Delta \bfT(t))$ in distribution, rather than pathwisely for traditional subordination.
+It turns out to be equivalent to a process $\bfZ$ characterized in the following way: consider a subordinator $\bfT$ which is a sum of $G_k$ representing the idiosyncratic time-change for the $k$th price, and $\bfalpha G_0$ representing a common time change for all prices, where $G_0,\dots,G_n$ are independent gamma subordinators and $\bfalpha\in[0,\infty)^n$, then when $\bfT(t)$ jumps by $\Delta \bfT(t)$, $\bfZ(t)$ jumps by the componentwise composition $\bfB(\Delta \bfT(t))$ in distribution, rather than pathwise for traditional subordination.
 Consequently, the WVAG process, using weak subordination, preserves the essence of traditional subordination in a distributional or weak sense.